Mechanical-Advantage/EventDeployExtension/README.md

 # Event Deploy for WPILib

 A VSCode extension for quickly committing all changes before deploying robot code.
 Click "Deploy Robot Code (Event)" in the editor menu.
-The current branch *must* begin with "event" (e.g. "event_nhgrs").
+The current branch _must_ begin with "event" (e.g. "event_nhgrs").
 After an event, these commits can be squashed and merged to another branch.

-This is intended for use with our [logging framework](https://github.com/Mechanical-Advantage/AdvantageKit).
+This is intended for use with [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit).
 Replaying the code based on a log file requires that the same version of code is running in the simulator.
 We record the Git SHA as metadata in the log file; by making a new commit before every deploy, this extension guarantees that there are no uncommitted changes.

 An example commit message is shown below.